Gedeon-m-gedus/canSat_GS/README.md

 ![alt text](files/appDocs/cansat_kit.png)
 #### Project objectives
 The main objective of our project is to design a ground station for the CanSat.
 The ground station (GS) is made of a GUI which interacts with the CanSat and provides a way of communication between CanSat and GS.
+#### Userguide
+- CLone the repository
+- Create a new python Virtual Environment
+- Install requirements.txt
+- Run the main.py script